Modigliani, Seated Nude (La Belle Romaine), 1917. Photo: Culture Whisper

-Amadeo Modigliani's story is one of the most Romantic - and tragic - in modern art.
-He arrived in Paris in 1906, a dapper, bourgeois, slightly stiff young intellectual, who sniffed at Picasso's 'workman's clothes'.
-The city was was in the throes of artistic revolution, fuelled by sex, drink and drugs; and the beautiful Modigliani soon capitulated to the Bohemian pleasures of absinthe, hashish, sex and opium.
-He threw off his middle-class propriety, and with his good looks and enormous talent, became the shambolic toast of Paris.
-After a short while, he succumbed to addiction and, eventually, to tuberculosis, dying destitute and a failure at the age of 35.
+Born in Italy in 1884, Modigliani moved to Paris in 1906.
+A dapper, bourgeois, slightly stiff young intellectual, who sniffed at Picasso's 'workman's clothes'.
+Yet, soon Modigliani and his nudes took the city by storm.
+In the throes of artistic revolution, fuelled by sex, drink and drugs, the beautiful Modigliani soon capitulated to the Bohemian pleasures of absinthe, hashish and opium.
+Before long, he succumbed to addiction, and eventually tuberculosis, dying destitute and a failure at the age of 35.
 His pregnant lover, the beautiful poet Jeanne Hébuterne, leapt from a window to her death the next day.

 |Nearest tube||Southwark (underground)|